 When applying paint to a radiator, it's important to wash any brushes thoroughly before painting.
 This is also true for new brushes and rollers straight out of the pack as they often have some lose bristles or fluff from the manufacturing process.
 Washing them thoroughly first will dislodge and remove any lose bristles and roller fibres so they don't land up in the painted radiator finish.

-As a general rule, we tend to recommend using natural bristle brushes such as the Mako Natural Bristle Woodcare Brush with solvent-based paints and synthetic bristle brushes such as the ProDec Premier Synthetic Brush with water-based paints.
+As a general rule, we recommend using a natural bristle brush with solvent-based paints and synthetic bristle brushes such as the ProDec Premier Synthetic Brush with water-based paints.
 In terms of rollers we recommend using a microfibre roller such as the Marshall Microfibre Roller or Osmo Premium Microfibre Rollers.